Measurement Component

 if self.settings["save_h5"]:

-# Use a try/finally block to ensure cleanup
+# Use a try/finally block to ensure cleanup, e.g., closing the data file object.

 try: